Homotopy G-algebras and moduli space operad: Topological and mirror reflections

 Now we are ready to define the structure of an algebra over the operad $C_\bullet \F$ on $V = \Omega^\bullet X$.
 Let $(\varphi, \psi) := \int_X \varphi \wedge \psi$ be the Poincar\'{e} pairing on $V$.
 Leaving aside problems with pairings and duals for infinite dimensional vector spaces and replacing singular cochains with differential forms once again, it suffices to construct mappings

 which will define the structure of an algebra over the operad

 after dualizing $V$ with the help of the Poincar\'{e} pairing.
 (Honestly speaking, we would have to replace singular chains with currents then).
-We define the mapping \eqref{GW} by the formula
+We define the mapping \eqref{GW} by the formula {

-where $\Phi^*$ and $s_i^*$'s denote pull-backs and $\pi_*$ a push-forward (fiberwise integration).
+}where $\Phi^*$ and $s_i^*$'s denote pullbacks and $\pi_*$ a push-forward (fiberwise integration).
 In fact, because of the summation over the lattice $H_2(X, \nz)$, we have to replace the ground field $\nc$ with formal power series in $\beta \in H_2(X, \nz)$.

 \begin{claim} The maps \eqref{GW} define a morphism of operads, that is, the structure of an algebra over the chain operad $C_\bullet \F$ on the de Rham complex $V = \Omega^\bullet X$. \end{claim}

 As soon as some hard problems with the construction, such as the smoothness of the stack of stable maps, are solved, the verification of the operad properties of this claim is automatic.
 So, we postpone the proof of it until better times.